-The quality gain in terms of PSNR of the reconstructed images obtained by using modulation diversity is due to the fact that modulation diversity leads to a decrease in the bit error rate of the communication system.
+The quality gain in terms of PSNR of the reconstructed images obtained by using modulation diversity are due to the fact that modulation diversity leads to a decrease in the bit error probability of the communication system.
 Thus, modulation diversity leads to a reduction in the number of occurrences of errors between the binary words transmitted by the VQ encoder and the binary words received by the VQ decoder.
-This may be observed in Figures 9(a) and 9(b): it is observed that modulation diversity reduces the number of blocking artifacts in the reconstructed image.
-This is also observed by comparing Figures 10(a) and 10(b): the image corresponding to ORI+MD has a smaller number of spurious blocking when compared to image corresponding to ORI.
+This may be observed in Figures 6(a) and 6(b): it is observed that modulation diversity reduces the number of blocking artifacts in the reconstructed image.
+This is also observed by comparing Figures 7(a) and 7(b): the image corresponding to ORI+MD has a smaller number of spurious blocking when compared to image corresponding to ORI.

 The PSNR gains obtained by substituting the original codebook by the codebook whose codevectors index assignment was obtained by simulated annealing comes from the following reason: when channel errors occur, the corresponding blocking artifacts introduced in the reconstructed image by using a rearranged codebood (SA index assignment) are less annoying when compared to the blocking artifacts by using the original (not submitted to SA index assignment) codebook.
 In other words, this comes from the fact that IA attempts to arrange the index of the codevectors such that the channel errors cause incorrectly received codevectors to be close, on the average, to the intended codevectors.
-Figures 9(a) and 9(c) (as well as Figures 10(a) and 10(c))
+Figures 6(a) and 6(c)(as well as Figures 7(a) and 7(c)) show that the blocking artifacts of the reconstructed image obtained by using the rearranged codebook (SA) are less annoying than the blocking artifacts of the reconstructed image obtained by using the original codebook (ORI).